Get In Touch

 USP 797 vs 800: What’s the Difference?

 The line between a safe and effective medication and a dangerous one is often razor-thin.
-To prevent crossing this line, the United States Pharmacopeia (USP) established guidelines, such as USP 797 and USP 800.
-In short, these standards aim to improve the overall safety and handling of medications.
+To prevent crossing this line, the United States Pharmacopeia (USP) has established guidelines, such as USP 797 and USP 800.
+These chapters aim to improve the overall safety and handling of medications.
 In this article, we’ll explore what USP 797 and USP 800 are, and then delve into the similarities and differences of USP 797 vs USP 800.

 What is USP 797?